 The Royal Opera’s Jette Parker Young Artists Programme, in collaboration with National Opera Studio and the Royal Philharmonic Society, runs two Women Conductor courses in 2019 with the vision to provide women conductors with new opportunities to develop their conducting skills and achieve the same status that men conductors have had for decades:

-- A two-day ballet course is aimed at conductors with an interest in the specific demands of working with dancers and an orchestra, and explores how to communicate musical ideas in collaboration with choreographers.
+- A two-day ballet course, aimed at conductors with an interest in the specific demands of working with dancers and an orchestra, explores how to communicate musical ideas in collaboration with choreographers.
 The course explores how conducting for dance differs from approaching operatic and symphonic repertory.
 The repertory for this course includes extracts from Prokofiev's Romeo and Juliet and David Sawer's April\March.
-Find out more about the course and how to apply here.

-The Women Conductor Course for ballet will take place on 18 and 19 May 2019 in the Clore Studio, Royal Opera House, with six places available, and limited places for observers.
+The Women Conductor Course for ballet took place on 18 and 19 May 2019 in the Clore Studio, Royal Opera House.
+It had six places available, and limited places for observers.
 The opera course will take place from 1 to 5 July 2019 at the Royal Opera House and at the National Opera Studio in Wandsworth, London.
 A total of 12 places are available, with a maximum of six places for observers.

 The Women Conductor courses are part of the Royal Opera House's commitment to promoting diversity in the arts, both on and off the stage.
 Alongside the Women Conductor courses this Season The Royal Opera is presenting Engender, a celebration of, and platform for, women in opera and an investment in their future.
 Find out more about the Engender Festival.